 The consideration of both CV and UV provides organizations with a way to balance present and possible future benefits.
 Strategic Goals are formed from some satisfaction gap and an opportunity for an organization to decrease UV by increasing CV.

-The reason for looking at T2M is to minimize the amount of time it takes for the organization to deliver value.
-Without actively managing T2M, the ability to sustainably deliver value in the future is unknown.
-Questions that organizations need to continually re-evaluate for T2M are:
+The reason for looking at T2M measures is to minimize the amount of time it takes for the organization to deliver something that is potentially valuable.
+To know this they must measure the result so that they know whether they actually improved the value their customers experienced.
+Questions that organizations need to ask to evaluate their T2M are:

 Improving T2M helps improve the frequency at which an organization can potentially change CV.